populationgenomics/cpg-infrastructure/README.md

 ### Abstraction

-We want to _effectively_ mirror our infrastructure across GCP and Azure, to reduce code duplication we have a cloud abstraction, which provides an interface each cloud implements to achieve a desired functionality.

-This abstraction, and our infra model was created with GCP in mind first, then Azure partially implemented later.
-There may be cloud concepts in the abstraction that don't exist, or aren't reasonable to ask of this interface.

-For this reason, and the fact we're still primarily GCP, there are still places in each driver where we only create infrastructure on GCP, or have written cloud-specific implementations.
+We keep a cloud abstraction (`CloudInfraBase`) so the driver can target either the concrete GCP implementation (`GcpInfrastructure`) or a dry-run backend (`DryRunInfra`) used for planning and tests.
+There may be concepts in the abstraction that predate the GCP-only stance and no longer earn their keep.

 ### Plugins